 Year 9 annual reviews

-When your child starts Year 9, they will be encouraged with you and professionals to plan for their future through their annual review.
+When your child starts Year 9, they will plan for their future in their annual review.
+They will do this with you and professionals.

-The annual review will outline the support required for their future and to identify what actions should be taken and by who.
-Your child's education setting must co-operate to help shape your child's education health and care (EHC) plan and to help define your child's life outcomes after they turn 16.
+The annual review will outline the support they will need.
+It will also identify what actions should be taken and by who.
+Your child's school must work with you to shape their education, health, and care (EHC) plan.
+They must also help define your child's life outcomes after they turn 16.

 The annual review meeting allows you and professionals to help support your child to plan their future.
 Those who can attend are: